CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 ##The Visit
 This is the first in the Code Equality series of company visits, and we are kicking off with the local Google Malaysia office!

+We only have 25 seats available, so sign up as soon as possible to grab a spot!

 ##Who is this for?
 This visit is open to all!
 However, we would like to give priority to secondary school and pre-university students.
 This is an event for those who are curious about what it's like working in a major tech company and its career opportunities.
 We hope that it will aspire those who have yet to decide on a major or career path to further explore opportunities in tech.